weicheng2138/next-notion/README.md

 ### Usage

-2. type guards is working for all types of notion objects
+2. **type guards** is working for all types of notion objects
+3. If the block is a database, the block id is the database id

 ## Getting Started